‘It’s bedlam’: Federal workers left in limbo as clock ticks down to Musk’s email deadline

 (CNN) — Federal workers spent Monday trying to figure out how – or even whether – to respond to Elon Musk’s weekend email blast telling them to explain their work last week or risk losing their job.

-Then, a couple hours later, Trump’s own administration directly contracted him, when the Office of Personnel Management formally notified agencies that response was voluntary and that any failure to respond would “not equate to a resignation.”
+Then, a couple of hours later, Trump’s own administration directly contradicted him, when the Office of Personnel Management formally notified agencies that response was voluntary and that any failure to respond would “not equate to a resignation.”

 “Our chief said it was mandatory.
 Then OPM said it became voluntary.
 Then I guess Trump just told us it was mandatory again,” said one career employee with the Department of Veterans Affairs.
 “No one knows who is in charge and who to listen to.”